 Things to do near Abingdon

-There are many places to visit near Abingdon.
+There are many places to visit near Abingdon and can be combined with a weekend trip from Charlotte or other places.
 Here is a list of some of my favorites in southwestern Virginia that make for fantastic day trips from Abingdon.

 - Bristol, Virginia (shares city with Tennessee)

 - Mount Rogers (the highest peak in Virginia)

 - Devil’s Bathtub (one of Virginia’s best waterfalls, located in Duffield)

 - Little Stony Falls (waterfall hike located in Dungannon)

 - The Channels (a nature preserve located in Rosedale)

 - Hungry Mother State Park (woodland park located in Marion)